-Current Group Eligible to Receive the Vaccine: 1A, 1B – Tiers 1 and 2 — Check up–to–date tier status
+Current Group Eligible to Receive the Vaccine: All phases open Friday, April 9, 2021 — Check up–to–date tier status

 Vaccine received by Mosaic Life Care